ArkadiyVoronov/android-developer/fr/chapter3.md

 }

 /**
- * Prints the perimeter of an square when the length of a side is [sideLength]
+ * Prints the perimeter of a square when the length of a side is [sideLength]
  * @param sideLength the length of a side of the square */ fun printSquarePerimeter(sideLength: Double){